Ravenbrook/mps/procedure/review.rst

 - Record metrics and objectives.

+- [Checking rates should be announced or discussed.
+RB 2023-01-29]

 _`.ko.log`: Set a time for the logging meeting (`.log`_).

 - This should normally be set at the estimated end of `.ko`_, plus the